PP Woven Bags & Raffia Recycling Line

 PP Woven Offcuts

-Follows a sequence from size reduction through washing and staged drying.
+The line follows a sequence from size reduction through washing and staged drying.
 Final configuration depends on contamination profile, target flake size, and downstream extrusion requirements.

 Feeding & Pre-Sorting